A Los Angeles artist transformed a house into a monument to the Dodgers' World Series run

 But it you really want to show your support for your team and city for everyone to see, painting a house would be pretty effective.
 That's exactly what Los Angeles artist Hector Arias did prior to World Series Game 3.
 Check it out:

 The house was sold to a real estate developer, who let Arias transform it into a mural before demolishing the structure.
 While he made it a tribute to the entire city, with L.A.'s City Hall and Dia de los Muertos imagery featured prominently, the main point was to support the Dodgers.
-You can see the likenesses of Fernando Valenzuela and Clayton Kershaw on a backdrop of Dodger Blue.
+You can see the likenesses of Fernando Valenzuela and

 Unfortunately -- like the baseball season -- this monument to the Dodgers can't last forever.